---

 ## Step 4: Execute the Content Patch

-## Step 5: Establish a Continuous AI Feedback Loop
+## Step 5: Build a Continuous Feedback Loop

-The correction sequence is interdependent and requires a specific order of operations to be effective:
+The five-step sequence is interdependent and requires precise execution:

-* **Step 1 & 2:** You cannot write effective correction content without knowing precisely what AI is saying and where it learned it.
+* **Step 1 & 2:** Effective correction content is impossible to write without knowing exactly what AI is saying and where it learned the information.

-* **Step 3:** Infrastructure changes without content patches leave AI crawlers with clean access but nothing structured to read.
+* **Step 3:** Infrastructure changes without content patches leave AI crawlers with clean access but no structured data to read.

-* **Step 4:** Content patches without infrastructure mean crawlers do not properly index the correction.
+* **Step 4:** Content patches without infrastructure mean crawlers will never properly index the correction.

 * **Step 5:** The feedback loop prevents the problem from recurring as AI models update.